Frequently Asked Questions

 Where will sessions take place?

-Individual therapy sessions are offered at The Potato House, a dome shaped dwelling set on 6 acres of land in Stockton, New Jersey.
+Individual therapy sessions and our Playschool program are offered at The Potato House, a dome shaped dwelling set on 6 acres of land in Stockton, New Jersey.
 Sessions are also available in the comfort of your own home, in the community, virtually (i.e. telepractice), and at our Star Thrower Group office in Flemington, New Jersey.
 Please note there is limited availability for in-home sessions and a reasonable travel fee is incurred.

 We do not offer or require formal evaluations or doctor's referrals in order to initiate therapy.
 We do provide informal evaluations that consist of natural language sampling, assessment of developmental levels, case history review, and will happily review any previous evaluations you'd like to share.
 With this information, we will set goals and develop an individualized treatment plan that consider's your child's unique communication style, sensory profile, and interests.